Updated April 2022.

 Flooding can cause extensive damage to caravans and camping sites.
 Reports of caravans being washed away or damaged beyond repair are common, and so to help we’ve listed essential steps you can take to protect your caravan, whether it’s static or touring.

 1. Higher Ground

-One of the easiest ways to minimise flood damage to your caravan is to locate them on higher ground.
-If you’re keeping yours in a caravan park or storage site, choose one high above sea level and a safe distance from any rivers so it’s less likely to get flooded.
+One of the easiest ways to minimise risk of flood damage to your caravan is to situate them on higher ground.
+If you’re keeping yours in a caravan park or storage site, ensure the site high above sea level or a safe distance from any rivers so it’s less likely to get flooded.
 Make sure to choose the highest possible ground in the site, with a clear path to the exit in case evacuation becomes necessary.

-Unfortunately some of us aren’t able to move our static caravans, and so investing in axle stands is a good alternative.
-These raise your caravan above ground level by about 0.5 metres, preventing flood water from reaching the interior.
-Plus, this allows the wheels to be removed and stored elsewhere if necessary, which extends their life time by protecting them from sunlight, debris in the water, and fuel/oil spillages.
+Unfortunately some people might have difficulty moving their static caravans, and so investing in axle stands is a good alternative.
+These can raise your caravan above ground level by about 0.5m, preventing flood water from reaching the interior.
+As well as this, axles allow the wheels to be removed and stored elsewhere if necessary, which can extend their life time by protecting them from sunlight, debris in the water, and fuel/oil spillages.

 3. Flotation Devices